SolardiaX/AWS-Serverless-VideoConverter/README.md

-# VideoConverter
+# AWS Serverless VideoConverter

 ![diagram](docs/diagram.png)

 ## About

-VideoConverter is an open to use serverless solution that can convert video in S3 with MediaConvert.
+AWS Serverless VideoConverter is an open to use serverless solution that can convert video in S3 with MediaConvert.
 The convert job can be executed manual by message from SQS or the S3 event notification.
 All tasks are stored in DynamoDB and task status will be updated with MediaConvert CloudWatch event.

 This project contains source code and supporting files that can deploy with the SAM CLI.
 It includes the following files and folders.

 - video_transfer - Source codes for the application's Lambda function.
-- docs - Documents of how to deploy & use.
+- docs - Addon documents, such as diagram, media info output structure, etc..
+- events -Example events used for local debug.
+- layers -Lambda layers of application.
 - samples - Sample file can used for CLI to config your runtime environment.
 - template.yaml - A template that defines the application's AWS resources.